- 1. monday.com — Best for customization

-Here, we analyze 10 Basecamp alternative tools and show you how they compare to Basecamp.
-No group collaboration tool is perfect, but the best collaboration tools all offer a standard set of features for communicating, file sharing, scheduling, and reporting.
+In this post, I analyze 10 Basecamp alternative tools and show you how they compare to Basecamp.
+No tool is perfect, but the best collaboration tools all offer a standard set of features for communicating, file sharing, scheduling, reporting, and tracking project progress.
 Each is a bit different, so we lay out the criteria we use for evaluating Basecamp alternative software, and then we show you what to consider for narrowing down the choices in your specific case.

 However, Basecamp lacks in some areas where Basecamp alternatives have jumped in with their own solutions.
-One of these areas is budget planning and its related features.
-Budgeting and analytics are the crucial parts of any project, and many of the Basecamp alternative tools have stepped up to the plate to enable you to track expenses, make forecasts, generate cost reports, etc.
+One of these areas is budget planning.
+Budgeting and analytics are crucial parts of any project, and many of the Basecamp alternative tools have stepped up to the plate to enable you to track expenses, make forecasts, generate cost reports, etc.

 monday.com is an intuitive project collaboration software that enables teams to track project tasks, assign ownership, and manage deadlines with ease.
 Although easy-to-learn, monday.com offers advanced data insights, dashboards, and workforce analytics.